 First save the contents of x to a temporary variable, named z.
-To do this, select the x-1 Set variable component from the toolbar, set Target variable to z, and then Value and variable to x.
+To do this, select the select the select the component from the toolbar, set Target variable to z, and then Value and variable to x.

-Next add z and y, by using the Change variable component Place the Change variable component below the previous Set variable component, set Target variable to z, operator to +, Value or variable to y.
+Next add z and y, by using the set Change variable component Place the Change variable component below the previous Set variable component, set Target variable to z, operator to +, Value or variable to y.
 To write the result to PORTC, add an Output component symbol, Select Target port to PORTC and Value or variable to z.